akshaytawar/HttptoHttps/README.md

   Case 2) :

-  4) when we type http://www.google.com then it will redirect automatically to https://www.goole.com.
+  4) when we type http://www.google.com or http://www.facebook.com then it will redirect automatically to https://www.goole.com or https://www.facebook.com.
 To do so we to add security-constratint element to web.xml.